-For the RBTS, 126 (37%) lines used for GPs of MW resistance traits were used as the TS for FAW to predict the GEBVs of the remaining 215 lines first.
-To build the second TS for FAW, the 215 (63%) lines used earlier as BS were considered as a TS.
-Then to determine the third and fourth TS for FAW, random selections of 75 and 85% of the lines in the entire panel were performed through the Excel formula "=INDEX(\$A:\$A,RANDBETWEEN(1,COUNTA (\$A:\$A)),1)" and dragging until the adequate number of lines for each percentage determined above was obtained.
+For the RBTS, first, 126 (37%) lines used for GPs of MW resistance traits were used as the TS to predict the GEBVs of the remaining lines.
+To build the second TS, the 215 (67%) lines used earlier as BS were considered as a TS.
+Then random selections of 75 and 85% of the lines in the entire panel were performed to determine the third and fourth TS to predict the GEBVs of the remaining lines.